The Best Replacement Brake Rotors and Why You Need Them

 It’s hard to think of a more important automotive component than brakes.
-The ability to stop your car quickly without losing control is crucial to keeping you and others safe out on the road.
+The ability to stop your car quickly, consistently, and repeatedly without losing control is crucial to keeping you and others safe out on the road.
 If your braking system isn’t well maintained, your chance of being involved in something “unfortunate” increases significantly.

-Your braking system features a brake booster and master cylinder, which pressurizes hydraulic brake fluid in your brake lines, operating the pistons in the brake calipers.
-The caliper then squeezes the brake pad against the rotor, creating friction that slows your vehicle down.
+Your braking system features multiple components starting with a brake booster and master cylinder, which pressurize hydraulic brake fluid in your brake lines, operating the pistons in the brake calipers.
+The calipers then squeeze the brake pads against the rotor, creating friction that slows your vehicle down by turning forward motion into heat.

-Buying your brake rotors online, even if you plan on having them installed professionally, will save you money in the long run, as repair shops and dealerships will, if nothing else, have a minimum hourly labor charge for a job that won’t take them long.
+Buying your brake rotors (also called brake discs) online, even if you plan on having them installed professionally, will save you money in the long run, as repair shops and dealerships will, if nothing else, have a minimum hourly labor charge for a job that won’t take them long.

-You have to know what to look for if you decide to do this.
+Grabbing the cheapest rotors you can find isn't the best idea if you decide to do this.
 In this article, we’ll show you some of the best aftermarket brake rotors offered for regular, everyday vehicles.
-Afterward, we’ll answer some of the most common questions consumers have shopping for brake rotors, hopefully leaving you with a good idea of which brake rotors are ideal for you.
+We'll also answer some of the most common questions consumers have shopping for brake rotors, leaving you ready to pick the best rotors for your ride.

 Table of contents